technology-toolbox/website/content/blog/jjameson/2011/11/12/building-technologytoolbox-com-part-6.md

 leave Microsoft I obviously couldn't ask for a backup of the Telligent database in order to extract my blog post content and corresponding comments.

-Therefore I knew I would have to do some "
+Therefore I knew I would have to do some
-[Web scraping](http://en.wikipedia.org/wiki/Web_scraping)" if I wanted to ensure the preservation of all the blog posts I spent countless hours creating in years past.
+"[Web scraping](http://en.wikipedia.org/wiki/Web_scraping)" if I wanted to ensure the preservation of all the blog posts I spent countless hours creating in years past.

 One of the great features in Subtext is the ability to import blog posts using [BlogML](http://en.wikipedia.org/wiki/BlogML) (including categories, tags, and